1. Are massagers for men or women?

 4. Can I use flavoured condoms for sex?

 Durex flavoured condoms are intended primarily for vaginal sex.
-However, if you choose to use them in oral sex, the lubricant is safe if ingested.
+However, they are suitable for oral sex.
 We recommend if used in oral sex that a new condom be used for vaginal sex.

 Due to the length of time it takes to research product information, we only provide lot number information to law enforcement agencies.
 However, we can give you some general information.

-The only thing we wouldn't recommend is using a tingling lubricant for anal sex as some people can experience slightly stronger sensations than others.
+Everywhere and anywhere.
+Most Durex Play lubes are suitable to for use all over the body!
+However a tingling lubricant is not suitable for anal sex as some people can experience slightly stronger sensations than others.